Known in some circles as ‘Korean Firewater’, soju (소주) is without a doubt the most famous and popular alcoholic drink in Korea.

 The alcohol content is around 20% so it is an ideal drink to use in such games.
 It is perhaps not as scary or potentially debilitating as the much stronger shots such as whiskey, tequila, and vodka.
 These often have alcohol content of more than twice the amount of soju.

 Of course, if you are not a drinker you are not obliged to drink.
-However it is important to understand what the sharing of soju symbolizes and its importance in Korean eating and drinking culture.
+However it is important to understand what the sharing of alcohol symbolizes and its importance in Korean eating and drinking culture.